 - In a large heavy saucepan, combine sugar, water and corn syrup; bring to a boil over medium heat.
 Cover and boil for 2 minutes.
-Stir in butter; cook over medium heat, stirring occasionally, until mixture reaches 300 to 310° (hard-crack stage) on a candy thermometer.
-Remove from the heat; quickly stir in salt, baking soda, orange extract and 1-1/4 cups toasted hazelnuts.
+Stir in butter; cook over medium heat, stirring occasionally, until a thermometer reads 300°-310° (hard-crack stage).
+Remove from heat; quickly stir in salt, baking soda, orange extract and 1-1/4 cups toasted hazelnuts.

 - Pour onto a greased baking sheet and spread to 1/4-in. thickness.
 Sprinkle with chocolate chips.
 Let stand until chocolate is melted, about 5 minutes; spread chocolate over toffee.
 Sprinkle with remaining hazelnuts.
 Let stand 1 hour.
 Break into pieces.
 Yield: 2 pounds.